MZHeader/MZHeader.github.io/_posts/2023-11-25-reversing-async-rats.md

 Salt = bfeb1e56fbcd973bb219022430a57843003d5644d21e62b9d4f180e7e6c33941

-Following the guide, we'll add these values to the recipie which will reveal the configuration in (semi) readable format
+Following the guide, we'll add these values to the recipie which will decrypt the configuration (bearing in mind the variable names are still obfuscated)

 ```
 hWYHKeFtEEW = "3025"